Reference frame (video): Multiple reference frames

 Some modern video encoding standards, such as H.264/AVC, allow the use of multiple reference frames.
 This allows the video encoder to choose among more than one previously decoded frame on which to base each macroblock in the next frame.
 While the best frame for this purpose is usually the previous frame, the extra reference frames can improve compression efficiency and/or video quality.
 Note that different reference frames can be chosen for different macroblocks in the same frame.
 The maximum number of concurrent reference frames supported by H.264 is 16.
 Different reference frames can be chosen for each 8x8 partition of a macroblock.
 Another video format that supports multiple reference frames is Snow, which can handle up to eight.
 The Theora codec provides a limited form of multiple reference frames, allowing references to both the preceding frame and the most recent intra frame.

 Disadvantages

 Encoding

 Multiple reference frames can considerably increase encoding time because many of the decisions, such as motion estimation, that are ordinarily carried out only on one reference frame have to be repeated on all of the reference frames.
 Heuristics can be used to reduce this speed cost at the cost of quality.
-Very high numbers of reference frames are rarely useful in terms of quality for live-action material because frames from farther back in time generally have less and less correlation with the current frame.
+Very high numbers of reference frames are rarely useful in terms of quality for live-action material because frames from further back in time generally have less and less correlation with the current frame.
 This is not as true for animated sources, where repetitive motion can make high numbers of reference frames more useful.